AlirezaParsi/alirezaparsi.github.io/README.md

 ![image](https://user-images.githubusercontent.com/29276037/206471003-a29edc19-354d-4f8e-a30b-53489fd55388.png)

 (Connection methods will be updated.
-These methods have been tested by myself, and if you have done other things, we will be happy to help in the development of this document.)
+These methods have been tested by myself, and if you have done other things, tell me to help in the development of this document.)